Ambassadors

 Daryll Neita

 Daryll Neita is a British sprinter.
 In 2022, she won her first individual international medals, with bronze in the 100 metres at both the European Championships and Commonwealth Games.
 Daryll claimed bronze for the 60 metres at the 2023 European Indoor Championships.
-She has won several medals as part of Great Britain 4 × 100 m relay teams, including Olympic bronze medals in 2016 and 2021, World Championships silver medals in 2017 and 2019, and European gold in 2018.
+She has won several medals as part of Great Britain 4 × 100 m relay teams, including Olympic bronze medals in 2016 and 2021, Olympic silver medal in 2024, World Championships silver medals in 2017 and 2019, European gold in 2018 and a Commonwealth gold medal in 2022.

 "Very happy and grateful to continuously be supported by GLL, it's been many years and I would not be where I am without the backing of GLL.
 I train in Italy, overseas, and often when home I use my local track - Sutcliffe park - free of charge, this is super helpful that I'm able to use the facilities for free!"